baguirre2651/Predicting-Soccer-Match-Winners-with-ML/README.md

 Phase 0: Picking the Data

-    -My Favorite Soccer Team is F.C Barcelona, they plays in the Spanish La-Liga leauge. and so I decided to use Data from La-Liga  https://fbref.com/en/comps/12/La-Liga-Stats of the past 3 seasons (2018-2023) to collect my data to use for my model I will be creating/training.
+    -My Favorite Soccer Team is F.C Barcelona, they play in the Spanish La-Liga leauge. and so I decided to use Data from La-Liga  https://fbref.com/en/comps/12/La-Liga-Stats of the past 3 seasons (2018-2023) to collect my data to use for my model I will be creating/training.